Last updated: April 23, 2026

 Interstate 24 crosses Marion County on its run from Nashville to Chattanooga.
-Its construction through the county in the 1960s and 1970s reshaped the local economy: it made the Sequatchie Valley a day-commute and day-visit destination from Chattanooga, concentrated retail and service businesses at the Kimball interchange, and made the long-standing mountain crossing at Monteagle Mountain a piece of federal infrastructure rather than a purely local road.
+Its construction through the county in the 1960s reshaped the local economy: it made the Sequatchie Valley a day-commute and day-visit destination from Chattanooga, concentrated retail and service businesses at the Kimball interchange, and turned the long-standing mountain crossing at Monteagle Mountain into a piece of federal infrastructure rather than a local road.
+The full Nashville-to-Chattanooga corridor was not complete until December 16, 1971, making I-24 the last mainline interstate highway in Tennessee to be finished.

 I-24 under construction near Monteagle, 1967